Cosmological Constant in a Quantum Gravity Theory for a Piecewise-linear Spacetime

 The cosmological constant problem, for a review see \cite{cc}, is the problem of explaining the presently observed value of the cosmological constant (CC) within a quantum theory of matter and gravitation.
 In any quantum gravity (QG) theory there should be a natural length scale, which is the Planck length $l_P \approx 10^{-35}\, m$.
 Consequently, there should be a quantum correction to the classical value of CC of order $l_P^{-2}$.
 However, this correction is $10^{122}$ times larger from the observed value \cite{cco}, and the problem is to explain this huge discrepancy.

-More precisely, the CC problem has two parts \cite{cc}: the first part is to demonstrate that the observed CC value is in the CC spectrum, and the second part is to explain why that particular value is selected.
+According to Polchinski, the CC problem in a QG theory has two parts \cite{cc}.
+The first part is to demonstrate that the observed CC value is in the CC spectrum.
+The second part is to explain why that particular value is selected.
 Hence the first step is to find out what is the CC spectrum for a given QG theory.
 In string theory the CC spectrum is discrete \cite{bp} and it includes positive values \cite{kklt}.
 However, the difficulty is to show rigorously that the observed CC value belongs to the spectrum, although it is plausible that the CC spectrum may be sufficiently dense around zero \cite{cc,bp}.
 The second part of the problem is answered by using the landscape idea combined with the antrophic argument.
 In other QG theories, like loop quantum gravity \cite{lqg}, spin foams \cite{sfm} and casual dynamical triangulations \cite{cdt} it is still not known what is the spectrum of the cosmological constant.

 Recently, a generalization of spin-foam (SF) models of QG was proposed, under the name of spin-cube (SC) models \cite{mv2p,scube}.
 The SC models were proposed in order to solve the two key problems of SF models: obtaining the correct classical limit and enabling the coupling of fermionic matter.
 This is achieved by introducing the edge lengths for a given triangulation of the spacetime as independent variables and a constraint which relates the spins for the triangles with the corresponding triangle areas.
 A class of spin-cube models was constructed such that it is equivalent to a Regge gravity state-sum model, which has general relativity (GR) as its classical limit, see \cite{scube}.